O JARGON BUSTER

 - A large feature before a control that, when reached,

-informs competitors how far they have progressed towards the control.
+informs competitors how far they have progressed towards

+a stream.
 Not to be confused with a catching feature!

 - Colour-coded course

-- A course named
+- A course named after a colour,

-after a colour, for example Yellow or Brown,
+for example Yellow or Brown, open to anyone irrespective

-In theory a course of any given colour should be of about the same
+course of any given colour should be of about the same

-require about the same amount of physical effort at any event anywhere
+difficulty and require about the same amount of physical

-in the country.
+effort at any event anywhere in the country.

-Unfortunately, many South-East areas are not technically difficult
+Unfortunately, many South-East areas are not technically

-enough for the harder courses,
+difficult enough for the harder courses, nevertheless we

-nevertheless we in the South-East normally claim to put on a full range
+in the South-East normally claim to put on a full range

-This means that the theory breaks down,
+of courses.
+This means that the theory breaks down, and

-A British Orienteering web page
+the better orienteering areas.
+A British Orienteering web page has further details.

 - Colour-coded event

-- Defunct term for a District
+- Defunct term for an event offering colour-coded

 -